-* Dogs are welcome on or off leash, as long as they are socialized and under control.
-People are welcome with or without dogs, as long as they are dog lovers!
-You don't have to have a dog to join the group, you just have to enjoy getting outdoors with dogs and people.
+* All dog breeds are welcome as long as they behave appropriately with other dogs.
+People are welcome, with or without dogs, as long as they are dog lovers (you don't have to have a dog to join the group).
 We emphasize responsible dog ownership and our off-leash events are often limited in numbers to keep things under control and to represent our group well to others who share the trails.
-Prong/pinch and ecollars can create a negative association with other dogs so are not allowed at our events.*
+Prong/pinch and e-collars can create a negative association with other dogs and are not allowed at our events.*

 Happy Trails and Woof!
 Jodi Cassell, Ky, and Rudi - vizslas, Beanie - pitty mix honorary vizsla

-The following disclaimer and guidelines and resource links form the foundation for all
+The following disclaimer, guidelines and resource links form the foundation for all group activities

-Each person who participates accepts responsibility for making any determinations regarding their and their dog(s) safety, conduct and well-being; recognizes possible hazards attending outdoor activities; and accepts responsibility for all risks and liability associated with their and their dog(s) behaviour.
+Each person who participates accepts responsibility for making determinations regarding their and their dog(s) safety, conduct and well-being; recognizes possible hazards attending outdoor activities; and accepts responsibility for all risks and liability associated with their and their dog(s) behavior.

-● Please make sure your dog behaves appropriately.
-This includes: being aware of what your dog is doing at all times and making sure interactions are appropriate between dogs in the group (meaning dogs are not bullying other dogs, not repeatedly harassing other dogs who are not into playing, etc.).
+- Please make sure your dog behaves appropriately.
+This includes: being aware of what your dog is doing at all times and making sure interactions are appropriate between dogs in the group (meaning dogs are not repeatedly harassing dogs who are not into playing, etc.).
 “Arguments” between dogs happen occasionally, but let’s be proactive and try to prevent any problems before they occur as much as we can.
-Some dogs naturally like to "play-fight" and that's okay as long as both dogs are willing!
-Unwelcome/unprovoked negative interaction is not.
+Play is great as long as it's consensual!
 Your meetup organizer, Jodi Cassell is a fear free/positive reinforcement dog trainer, so if you are seeing any issues or have questions, please feel free to contact me.

-●Prong/pinch and ecollars can create a negative association with other dogs so are not allowed at our events (a front clip harness is a great alternative for dogs who pull on leash, etc. Feel free to personal message Jodi Cassell for recommendations).
+- Prong/pinch and e-collars can create a negative association with other dogs and are not allowed at our events (a front clip harness is a great alternative for dogs who pull on leash, etc. Feel free to personal message Jodi Cassell for recommendations).

-●Read the meetup description carefully.
+- Read the meetup description carefully.
 Be prepared physically and bring the proper equipment and trail supplies necessary for the hike.
-You are being unfair to other participants if you don’t do this.

-●Contact your organizer / leader directly with any questions, comments or
+- Contact your organizer / leader directly with any questions, comments or concerns.

 LNT Organization Home Page: http://www.lnt.org